akruszewski/gibl/manuscript/chapter1.md

 I> ### Definition 9
 I>
-I> Hashing is a one-way function that encodes text without a way to retrieve the original contents back.
+I> Hashing is a one-way function that encodes text without a way to retrieve the original value back.

 Hashing, however, is simpler than the encryption schemes described above.
-One example of a hashing function is one that returns the length of characters.
-For example the hashing function {$$}H{/$$} produces {$$}H(\text{"abc"}) = 3{/$$}, but also {$$}H(\text{"bcd"}) = 3{/$$}.
-This means that we don't have a way to retrieve the original contents just by using the return value 3.
+One example of a hashing function is to return the length of characters - {$$}H(\text{"abc"}) = 3{/$$}, but also {$$}H(\text{"bcd"}) = 3{/$$}.
+This means that we don't have a way to retrieve the original value just by using the return value 3.

 As we mentioned earlier, the reason to use such a technique is that they have some interesting properties, such as providing us with the so-called notion proof-of-work.

 I> ### Definition 10
 I>
-I> Mining is a validation of transactions.
-For this effort, successful miners obtain new coins as a reward.
+I> Mining is the process of validating transactions.
+For this effort, successful miners obtain money as a reward.

 Hashcash is one kind of a proof-of-work system[^ch1n3].
-The Hashcash algorithm is what we will use to implement mining.
+We will use it to implement mining.
 We will see how this algorithm works in detail in the later chapters where we will implement it.

 Hashing functions have another useful property that allows connecting two or more distinct blocks by having the information `current-hash` and `previous-hash` in each block.

-For example, `block-1` may have a hash such as `0x123456` and `block-2` may have a hash such as `0x345678`.
-Now, `block-2`'s `previous-hash` will be `block-1`'s `current-hash`, that is, `0x123456`, and in this way we've made a link between these two blocks.
+For example, `block-1` may have a hash such as `123456` and `block-2` may have a hash such as `345678`.
+Now, `block-2`'s `previous-hash` will be `block-1`'s `current-hash`, that is, `123456` - thus we've linked these two blocks.

 The hash of the block is based on the block's data itself, so to verify a hash we can just hash the block's data and compare it to `current-hash`.

-Two or more blocks (or transactions) connected to form what is called a blockchain.
-The validity of each transaction and the validity of blockchain as well depend on it.
+Two or more blocks (or transactions) that are connected form a blockchain.
+The validity of each transaction will depend on the validity of the blockchain.

 ## 1.4.
 Bitcoin

 Bitcoin is the world's first cryptocurrency.
 In November 2008, a link to a paper authored by Satoshi Nakamoto titled "Bitcoin: A Peer-to-Peer Electronic Cash System" was published on a cryptography mailing list.
 Bitcoin's white paper consists of 9 pages, however, it is a mostly theoretical explanation of the design, and as such may be a bit overwhelming to newcomers.

 The bitcoin software is open source code and was released in January 2009 on SourceForge.
-As a result of that, anyone can clone the code and make their blockchain, thus implementing a separate cryptocurrency.
+As a result of that, anyone can clone the source code and make their blockchain, thus implementing a separate cryptocurrency.
 Such cryptocurrencies are usually called altcoins.
 The design of a bitcoin includes a decentralized network (peer-to-peer network), block (mining), blockchain, transactions, and wallets, each of which we will look in detail in this book.

-Although there are many cryptocurrency models and each one of them differs slightly in implementation details, the cryptocurrency we'll be building upon in this book will look pretty similar to Bitcoin (with some parts being simplified).
-After having read this book, readers can refer to the white paper to get the complete picture for the implementation details.
+Although there are many cryptocurrency models and each one of them differs slightly in implementation details, the cryptocurrency we'll be building upon in this book will look pretty similar to Bitcoin - with some parts simplified.

 ## 1.5.
 Example workflows